purifyjs/core/README.md

   This is why the **custom attributes proposal** could significantly improve how lifecycles work.
 It would make lifecycle-related behavior
   **explicit in the DOM**, which is a big advantage.

+- **Something like `.toNode()` or `Symbol.toNode`** would allow us to insert anything into the DOM without manually unwrapping them.
+This would simplify DOM manipulation by letting custom objects, structures, or even signals to be automatically converted into valid DOM nodes when inserted.